2025 US Dew Point Calculator | Professional Humidity Analysis Tool

 - Key advantage: Dew point remains constant as temperature changes

-- Example: 50% RH at 30°C contains more moisture than 50% RH at 10°C
+- Example: 50% RH at 90°F contains more moisture than 50% RH at 50°F

 Frequently Asked Questions

-How accurate is this dew point calculator?
+How accurate is this dew point calculator for US conditions?

 What's the difference between dew point and wet bulb temperature?

 Wet bulb temperature accounts for evaporative cooling, while dew point is the saturation temperature at constant pressure.
+Dew point is generally more useful for assessing human comfort.

 Can dew point be higher than air temperature?

 No, when dew point equals air temperature, you have 100% relative humidity and likely fog or precipitation.
+This is common in areas like the Pacific Northwest and Gulf Coast.

-How does altitude affect dew point?
+How does elevation affect dew point calculations?

-Meteorological Resources
+US Meteorological Resources

-For more information on humidity measurements:
+For more information on humidity measurements specific to the United States:

 - National Weather Service (https://www.weather.gov)